xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 Click `create`.

 You can now click the `download` button, it will give you a `.json` that you will put in the same folder as the rest.
-If it is not already, rename it to `client_secrets.json`.
-You are now ready to start your scripts!
+You can find your `Client ID` and `Client Secret` in that file, copy and paste them in their respective field in the `settings.yaml` file.
+You can now delete the `.json` file downloaded previously.

+Final step: on the google project interface, on the left, below `logins`, click on `OAuth Consent Screen`, and on this page, click on `Add user`.
+Type the email adress you will be using to store these Party Ranks sheets.

+You're now good to go!

+You will have to use your logins the first time, they will then be stored in a new file created in the folder: `credentials.json`.
+Don't worry, they are securely stored (Hashed, not in plain sight).
+As long as you have this file in the folder, you won't have to login again.

+By default, the files will be uploaded in `~/Party Ranks/PR_Name/files.xlsx`.

+(example for Nonoc: `~/Party Ranks/Nonoc/Nonoc Anime Songs Sheets (User).xlsx`)

 ## 1.4 - Starting the scritps